 Talks are reportedly heating up between Senate Majority Leader Chuck Schumer (D-NY) and Sen. Joe Manchin (D-WV) over a package of tax changes, health care reforms, and climate and energy programs.

 “We’re hearing there’s no deal, at least not yet.
-But Schumer and Manchin are closer than they’ve ever been, according to multiple sources familiar with the negotiations,” Punchbowl News reported this morning, adding that climate policies remain a point of contention and that Democrats are also looking to use the reconciliation bill address a potential spike in Affordable Care Act premiums.
+But Schumer and Manchin are closer than they’ve ever been, according to multiple sources familiar with the negotiations,” Punchbowl News reported this morning, adding that climate policies remain a point of contention.

 Roll Call’s Paul M. Krawzak reports that the package under discussion would raise about $1 trillion in new tax revenue, down from $1.5 trillion in earlier versions of the budget reconciliation bill. “[T]he lower revenue target could give Democrats fiscal space to drop big-ticket provisions like a proposed ‘surtax’ on multimillionaires and applying an existing investment income tax to profits earned by owners of ‘pass through’ firms that don’t face corporate taxes,” Krawzak notes.
 “Those proposals, estimated to generate about $480 billion, have raised concerns in the small-business community.”